DawnOps

 Runbooks rot because they’re not used.
 The cure is to attach runbooks to repeatable reps:

-• quarterly drills
+• lightweight drills

 • onboarding practice